-The OFED stack used can be the stack packaged by the parent distribution, or it can be the appropriate (Mellanox or QLogic/Intel True Scale) InfiniBand hardware stack that is packaged by the vendor.
+The OFED stack used can be the stack packaged by the parent distribution, or it can be the appropriate (Mellanox, or Intel True Scale (formerly QLogic)) InfiniBand hardware stack that is packaged by the vendor.
 Currently, choosing the parent distribution stack is recommended because it tends to be integrated better with the OS.
 OFED installation is discussed further in section 7.6.

-• BMC Network Configuration: If the administrator confirms that the nodes are to use BMCs (Baseboard Management Controllers) that are compatible with IPMI, iLO, or CIMC, then the BMC network options appear (figure 3.14).
+• BMC Network Configuration: If the administrator confirms that the nodes are to use BMCs (Baseboard Management Controllers) that are compatible with IPMI, iLO, CIMC, or iDRAC, then the BMC network options appear (figure 3.14).